 Kale-evangelist, Sharon Hanna, is back again today to share a recipe from her book, The Book of Kale: The Easy-to-Grow Superfood 80+ Recipes (Harbour Publishing).
-You may never look at scones the same way again after trying these made with kale, pumpkin, and cheese!
+You may never look at scones the same way again after trying these ones made with kale, pumpkin, and cheese!

 Whether you pronounce them “skawns” or “skownes” these are great in the morning, and leftovers are yummy with homemade soup.
 Or make tiny scones, cut-out with a fancy cookie cutter, for hors d’oeuvres.